This article was first published on 16 June 2020 and has been updated.

 Historically, Singapore is known for getting ambitious national projects done, thanks to private-public partnership.

 With the four successive Budgets in 2020 as well as series of ministerial addresses, the government is clearly articulating its vision for the future, as well as a concrete roadmap for achieving its plans.
-Entrepreneurs can refer to these plans when coming up with their own business ideas.
+Entrepreneurs can refer to these plans when coming up with business ideas.

 #4 Low Interest Rate Environment Plus Liquidity Injected Into The Financial Markets

 In an attempt to stimulate the economy and help companies maintain much needed cashflow, central banks around the world have slashed interest rates to historic low levels.

 Furthermore, to ensure Singapore companies have affordable access to credit, the Singapore government have introduced schemes in which they take on the majority of the risk-share for these loans, and increased the quantum for many government-assisted loans.